Porsche 911: 996 GT3 (1999–2004)

 Porsche introduced a road-legal GT3 version of the 996 series which was derived from the company's racing car used in the GT3 class racing.
 Simply called GT3, the car featured lightweight materials including thinner windows and deletion of the rear seats.
 The GT3 was a lighter and more focused design with an emphasis on handling and performance, a concept that dates back to the 1973 Carrera RS.
 The suspension ride height was lowered and tuned for responsiveness over compliance and comfort.
 These revisions improved handling and steering.
 Of more significance was the engine used in the GT3.
 Instead of using a version of the water-cooled units found in other 996 models, the naturally aspirated engine was derived from the 911 GT1 '98 sports-prototype racing car and featured lightweight materials which enabled the engine to have higher rpm.

 The engine used was a naturally aspirated 3600 cc flat-six rather than the engine from the pre-facelift and revised Carrera.
+The 996 GT3 is capable of accelerating from 0 to 100 km/h in 4.4 seconds and from 0 to 200 km/h in 14 seconds, with a maximum speed of 306 km/h.
 It is rated at 365 PS at first and later improved to 386 PS at the end of the 996 series' revision.

 996 Turbo (2001–2005)

 In 2000, Porsche launched the turbocharged version of the Type 996 for the 2001 model year.
 Like the GT3, the Turbo's engine was derived from the engine used in the 911 GT1 and, like its predecessor, featured twin-turbos and now had a power output of 420 PS.
 Also like its predecessor, the new Turbo was only available with all-wheel drive.
 In 2002, the X50 package was available that increased the engine output to 450 PS with 620 Nm of torque across a wide section of the power band.
 With the X50 package, the car could accelerate from 0–100 km/h in 3.91 seconds.
 Later on toward the end of the 996 life cycle, the Turbo S nameplate also returned with the debut of the cabriolet variant as well.
 The Turbo S boasted even more power— 450 PS and 620 Nm— than the standard Turbo courtesy of the X50 package being standard.
 The Turbo S was limited to 1,500 units worldwide.
-The Turbo can attain a top speed of 189 mph.
+The Turbo can reach a top speed of 189 mph.

 The styling was more individual than the previous generations of the Turbo.
 Along with the traditional wider rear wing, the 996 Turbo had different front lights and bumpers when compared to the Carrera and Carrera 4.
 The rear bumper had air vents reminiscent of those on the 959 and there were large vents on the front bumper.